What is CPD?

 Continuing professional development (CPD) is the intentional maintenance and development of the knowledge and skills needed to perform in a professional context.
 This could mean honing current skills, it could mean developing them to a new level, or it could mean learning new ones that will allow an employee’s job role to expand or prepare them for potential promotion.

 CPD requirements are present in most professions.
 Most companies and organisations now prioritise them because they ensure a constantly developing workforce.

-CPD activities can range from formal educational activities such as instructor-led courses, workshops or seminars, to more informal approaches such as work-based learning or mentoring.
+CPD activities can range from formal educational activities such as instructor-led courses, workshops or seminars, to more informal approaches such as reading, work-based learning or mentoring.
 CPD can also include self-directed study such as e-learning courses and structured reading.